OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 Black Diamond Access Spike

-We like that these winter traction devices are lightweight even though they are well-constructed, which makes them easily packable for day hikes and other adventures.
-We recommend using these for mountain hikes or winter trail running.
+We appreciate how these winter traction devices strike a balance between being lightweight yet robustly built, making them ideal for easy packing on day hikes and various outdoor excursions.
+We suggest using them for mountain treks or winter trail running.

 PROS